branner-courses/rhodes_goerzen_foundations_py3k/ch_1.md

 ### The Building Blocks: Stacks and Libraries

- * protocol stack: "simpler network services are used as the foundation on which to build more sophisticated services"
+ * **protocol stack**: "simpler network services are used as the foundation on which to build more sophisticated services"
  * `pygeocoder`: "clean interface to Google’s geocoding features" (not of Google origin).
 This library is "the top layer of a network stack".

 ### Application Layers